New Schulich Building Achieves Gold Standard in Sustainable Design

 Some of the other sustainable building features include more than 200 automated, computer-controlled and operable exterior windows to provide natural ventilation and radiant heating and cooling within the floors and ceilings.

-“As a Certified LEED Gold Building, the McEwan building embodies the commitment of the Schulich School of Business to be a recognized international leader in environmental sustainability in all its endeavours,” said James McKellar, Associate Dean of External Relations and Professor of Real Estate and Infrastructure.
+“As a Certified LEED Gold Building, the McEwan building embodies the commitment of the Schulich School of Business to be a recognized international leader in environmental sustainability in all its endeavours,” said James McKellar, former Associate Dean of External Relations and Professor of Real Estate and Infrastructure.

 The Rob and Cheryl McEwen Graduate Study & Research Building was named a recipient of The Ontario Association of Architects (OAA) Design Excellence Awards last year in recognition of its architectural excellence, creativity and sustainable design.
 The building also received a Canadian Green Building Award in 2020 for its sustainable design, architectural excellence and technical innovation.